-Diversify your income streams by having a side hustle or working a second part-time job.
+Diversify your income streams by having a side hustle, buying things to sell to make money, or working a second part-time job.
 Ensure you’re getting paid what you’re worth, always negotiate your salary.

 With half of Americans being concerned about their current financial well-being, now is the best time to secure your future by supplementing your budget.

 If you want to be rich, you have to think and act like a rich person.
 When you know better, you do better.
 Many wealthy people were not always rich; they started from the bottom and worked their way up.

 They chose to learn and grow continually.
 When they face challenges, they seek out advice from financial experts.
 Most of them are more than glad to share the advice they’d give to their younger selves to inspire others.